Banach actions preserving unconditional convergence: Acknowledgements

 \section{Acknowledgements}

-The authors express their sincere thanks to Alex Ravsky for fruitful discussions that motivated the authors to investigate the problem of preservation of unconditional convergence by Banach actions, and to Fedor Nazarov for the suggestion to use Hadamard matrices in the proof of Lemma~\ref{l:Fedja}.
+The authors express their sincere thanks to Alex Ravsky for fruitful discussions that motivated the authors to investigate the problem of preservation of unconditional convergence by Banach actions, to Fedor Nazarov for the suggestion to apply Hadamard matrices in the proof of Theorem~\ref{t:main2}(vi) (which was included in the preceding \href{https://arxiv.org/abs/2111.14253}{arXiv:2111.14253v1} version of this paper), and to Daniel Pellegrino for suggesting the idea of the proof of Corollary~\ref{c:main} using results of Bennett \cite{Bennett} on Schur multipliers and their relations to absolutely summing operators.
+After analyzing the approach of Pellegrino, we found an alternative proof of Corollary~\ref{c:main} (and more general Theorem~\ref{t:main2}), based on the results of Garling \cite{Garling}.

 The research of the second author was supported by the National Research Foundation of Ukraine funded by Ukrainian State budget as part of the project 2020.02/0096 ``Operators in infinite-dimensional spaces: the interplay between geometry, algebra and topology''.